Younger audiences are shifting away from traditional social media platforms to newer short-form video platforms like TikTok.

 - Many brands don’t fully know how to best use TikTok, so if you are part of an organization willing to do your homework, you may have a better chance of standing out than you might on Facebook or Instagram.

 - TikTok’s overall tone is one of humor and entertainment.
 It can be difficult for a brand to find its place on TikTok because the kind of content that is most prevalent on the app doesn’t align with a company’s initiatives.

 - Whereas social channels like Facebook can provide brands endless data about audiences and marketing efforts, TikTok has not matured to that level of sophistication with its data.

-- Trends move so quickly on TikTok that brands may find they can’t keep up if there are extensive approval processes to follow before their content can be published.
+- Trends move so quickly on TikTok that brands may find they can’t keep up if there are extensive approval processes to follow before their short-form videos can be published.